Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Models of solar impulsive events

 'Gradual phase' refers to the thermal emission from the hot coronal material evaporated during the impulsive phase, plus the strong transition-region and chromospheric emissions driven by the cooling of these coronal loops.
 The loops connecting the roughly parallel ribbons form a semi-cylindrical \textit{arcade} structure, divided into many unresolved loops. [\ldots] The hot regions eventually cool to form the H$\alpha$ loop prominence system, whence thermal instability leads to the phenomenon of 'coronal rain'.
 The cooling also corresponds to shrinkage, as the gas pressure diminishes; shrinkage may also relate to the gradual release of energy as the coronal equilibrium returns to a stable configuration.
 This is the process termed\indexit{dipolarization} 'dipolarization' in the geomagnetic community [\ldots]''

-[H-II:5.6.4] ``The \indexit{flare| ribbon motions} expanding motions of flare ribbons provided one of the first clues to what we think of as the standard reconnection model of a flare [T]hese motions can be interpreted as an electric field.
+\ors[II:5.6.4] ``The \indexit{flare!ribbon!motion} expanding motions of flare ribbons provided one of the first clues to what we think of as the standard reconnection model of a flare [T]hese motions can be interpreted as an electric field.
 This is a motional or 'convective' electric field given by ${\bf E}=-{\bf v} \times {\bf B}/c$, and it is often taken as a measure of the reconnection rate.
 [T]he rate the ribbons sweep out the field should correspond in some sense to the rate at which energy is released during reconnection, and that at the same time the field guides the particle or heat flux responsible for the ribbon excitation.''

-[H-II:10.2] ``[T]he resemblance\indexit{flare| resemblance to substorm} of terrestrial substorms to\indexit{substorm| resemblance to flare} a two-ribbon solar flare, with ribbons of opposite magnetic polarity, has been repeatedly remarked upon'' (compare Figs.~\ref{fig:plsmdE} and~\ref{fig:hudsonasai}).
+\ors[II:10.2] ``[T]he resemblance\indexit{flare!substorm resemblance} of terrestrial substorms to\indexit{substorm!resemblance to flare} a two-ribbon solar flare, with ribbons of opposite magnetic polarity, has been repeatedly remarked upon'' (compare Figs.~\ref{fig:plsmdE} and~\ref{fig:hudsonasai}).
 Note, however, that the process leading up to the event is entirely different: the unstable field configuration is built up by stressing and/or flux injection from below in the case of solar eruptions but driven via the wind-magnetosphere interaction from the outside in the case of terrestrial substorms.

-\indexit{coronal mass ejection}
+\indexit{coronal!mass ejection}